rurreac/slider/README.md

 * Terminating a Remote Port forward created through an SSH endpoint won't be allowed.
 * Any Local Port Forward created through an SSH endpoint won't be displayed since the endpoint creation is handled within the SSH client.
+* Both TCP and UDP port forwards are supported and displayed with their protocol type.

 ## Client